ashaevy/SyncSound/README.md

 # SyncSound

-Simple project that allows to play multiple songs at same time from Downloads/music folder.
+Simple project that allows to play multiple songs at same time from Downloads/music folder via ExoPlayer.